 Diagnosing Team Effectiveness

 Admittedly, the above intensive list of criteria of being an effective team depicts a state of nirvana.
 Additionally, almost all of them are very qualitative, therefore it is not possible to provide an objective evaluation scheme for diagnosing teams.
 However, this list can be converted into a questionnaire to be used as a self-assessment or 360-degree assessment tool.
-The results can be used to feed teams during coaching sessions so that they can a have an internal and external perspective on their effectiveness in a more quantified way.
+The results can be used to feed teams during coaching sessions so that they can have an internal and external perspective on their effectiveness in a more quantified way.